-This course is for career coaches who work with, or want to work with, secondary and post-secondary students as well as new college graduates (This encompasses millennial and post-millennial clients.)
+This course is for career coaches who work with, or want to work with, secondary and post-secondary students as well as recent college graduates (This encompasses Gen Z and younger millennial clients.)
 You will learn a structured process for helping young adults develop a good fit career plan during the coaching engagement.
-You will learn a process for guiding clients to test their assumptions about various career options and do the requisite research to make better informed choices about postsecondary opportunities, internships and initial job opportunities.
+You will learn a process for guiding clients to test their assumptions about various career options and do the requisite research to make better informed choices about postsecondary opportunities, internships, and initial job opportunities.
 You will also walk away with a set of off-the-shelf tools to use with clients which will enable them to identify where, within the world of work, they might find a good fit job at a self-sustaining wage.
 Your students and/or clients will benefit by having a structured process for conducting research on various occupations of interest, as well as increased knowledge about what employers are looking for in the client’s chosen occupation or set of desirable occupations.

-What Color Is Your Parachute? for Teens, Third Edition: Discover Yourself, Design Your Future, and Plan for Your Dream Job, by Carol Christen and Richard N. Bolles
+What Color Is Your Parachute? for Teens, Fourth Edition: Discover Yourself, Design Your Future, and Plan for Your Dream Job, 4th Edition, by Carol Christen

 Transform Interests Into Jobs: A Career Practitioner's Guide, by Carol Christen and Robin Roman Wright

 Complete a short survey – takes less than 10 minutes to complete.

 Familiarity/experience with the coaching profession and coaching processes and/or familiarity with career counseling methods and techniques.

 Select a class term from the list below.

 Date April 19, 2023 - May 3, 2023